The Tale of the Bunny Picnic: Plot

 Bean Bunny wishes he could help with the preparations for the Bunny Picnic, but he is told by his older brother Lugsy that he is too small and will only get in the way.
 Feeling very disappointed, Bean wanders off alone into the lettuce patch, where he imagines himself as the king of the bunny picnic and community and then encounters a farmer's dog, who chases him around the patch.
 Bean runs away and escapes the dog and warns the village, but none of the other bunnies believe him.
 They conclude that there is no dog and that Bean is simply making up the story for attention.

 At first, it seems that the farmer's dog is the story antagonist, but it is revealed that it is his master the farmer that wants him to get the bunnies for his stew.
 The dog is only trying to protect himself from the wrath of the farmer by hunting the bunnies.

 The bunnies soon discover that the dog is indeed real and out to get them.
 After much debating and futile attempts to rid themselves of the farmer's dog, the bunnies finally listen to Bean, who seems to have a solution to their problem.
 Inspired by a story about a giant hedgehog, they all hide inside of a giant bunny costume to frighten the dog, except Lugsy who went out for a sleeping potion only to get captured by the dog.
 The dog, being threatened by the farmer to catch the rabbits or starve, sets out to pursue the bunnies.
 When he enters their village he is confronted by the "Giant Bunny".
 The dog is frightened and begs for mercy, which the Giant Bunny grants to him.
 However, Bean goes into convulsions upon being told of the farmer's intent to stew any captured rabbits, and his spasms cause the costume to fall apart, revealing the bunnies to the dog.

 The dog is now infuriated by this deception and captures Bean, but only for a brief moment as Lugsy and their sister Twitch get him back.
 But just as Bean escapes and before the dog is able to attack the bunnies, the farmer appears.
 The dog cowers as his angry master approaches.
 The bunnies, feeling sympathy for the scared dog, decide to forgive the dog and help him against the vicious farmer.
 They run at the farmer singing an empowering song.
-The farmer, with his allergy to bunnies acting up, begins sneezing uncontrollably and runs off never to threaten the bunnies' village again.
+The farmer, with his allergy to bunnies acting up, begins sneezing uncontrollably causing his pants to fall down and runs off never to threaten the bunnies' village again.
 The bunnies then welcome the dog into their village and name him "Mr. Dee-Dop Dee-Diddly-Dog Bop."

 The film then goes back to an elderly Bean (Now called "Grandpa Bean" by one of the young bunnies) who finishes telling the story.
 The dog, by now aged as well, is with him as he does.
 The film ends with the bunnies, celebrating the picnic with the dog.